Comments from Readers

 Get Our Stroke Rehab Guide

-• Q&A from patients and caregivers
+• Answers to common questions from patient and caregivers

 Medical Disclaimer: All information on this website is for informational purposes only.
 This website does not provide medical advice or treatment.
 Always seek the advice of your physician or other healthcare provider before undertaking a new healthcare or exercise regimen.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on this website.
 See the disclaimer page for full information.